-U.S. based Attila Security’s GoSilent product is a CSfC-certified solution that provides CNSA Top Secret (TS) level security for protecting data over any network, public WiFi, satellite transmission or fiber optic transmission.
+U.S. based Attila Security’s GoSilent Client and SilentEdge Enterprise Server is eligible to be used as an IPSec Virtual Private Network Gateway component in a CSfC solution (more information can be found at www.nsa.gov).
+Attila’s security solution provides CNSA Top Secret (TS) level security for protecting data over any network, public WiFi, satellite transmission or fiber optic transmission.
 GoSilent layers in with other solutions and works seamlessly with any IP-enabled device.
 With GoSilent, government agencies and their supply chain partners can securely send and receive classified communications, including schematics, plans, voice, video and any other form of data.

 At Attila Security, our people, products and partners are committed to protecting the nation state.
 Our technology is installed at governments and enterprises across the globe, protecting mission critical intellectual property and data.
 Learn more about Attila’s GoSilent products and next-generation edge security.